rhymeyang/Se/docs/308B/BusinessResilience.md

 It is unnecessary to begin BCP and disaster recovery planning (DRP) by first inventing a practice or methodology.
 BCP and DRP are advanced professions with several professional associations, professional certifications, international standards, and publications.
 Any or all of these are, or can lead to, sources of practices, processes, and methodologies:

-- **U.S. National Institute of Standards and Technology (NIST)**
-  - This branch of the U.S. Department of Commerce is responsible for developing business and technology standards for the federal government.
+- **U.S. National Institute of Standards and Technology (NIST)**<br/>This branch of the U.S. Department of Commerce is responsible for developing business and technology standards for the federal government.
 The quality of the standards developed by NIST is exceedingly high, and as a result many private organizations all over the world are adopting them.
 The NIST web site is at [https://www.nist.gov](https://www.nist.gov/).
-- **Business Continuity Institute (BCI)**
-  - This membership organization is dedicated to the advancement of business continuity management.
+- **Business Continuity Institute (BCI)**<br/>This membership organization is dedicated to the advancement of business continuity management.
 BCI has more than 8,000 members in almost 100 countries.
 BCI holds several events around the world, prints a professional journal, and it has developed a professional certification, the Certificate of the BCI (CBCI).
 Its web site is at [https://www.thebci.org](https://www.thebci.org/).
-- **U.S. National Fire Protection Agency (NFPA)**
-  - NFPA has developed a pre-incident planning standard, NFPA 1620, which addresses the protection, construction, and features of buildings and other structures.
+- **U.S. National Fire Protection Agency (NFPA)**<br/> NFPA has developed a pre-incident planning standard, NFPA 1620, which addresses the protection, construction, and features of buildings and other structures.
 It also requires the development of pre-incident plans that emergency responders can use to deal with fires and other emergencies.
 The NFPA web site is at [https://www.nfpa.org](https://www.nfpa.org/).
-- **U.S. Federal Emergency Management Agency (FEMA)**
-  - FEMA is a part of the Department of Homeland Security (DHS) and is responsible for emergency disaster relief planning information and services.
+- **U.S. Federal Emergency Management Agency (FEMA)**<br/>FEMA is a part of the Department of Homeland Security (DHS) and is responsible for emergency disaster relief planning information and services.
 FEMA’s most visible activities are its relief operations in the wake of hurricanes and floods in the United States.
 Its web site is at [https://www.fema.gov](https://www.fema.gov/).
-- **Disaster Recovery Institute International (DRI International)**
-  - This professional membership organization provides education and professional certifications for DRP professionals.
+- **Disaster Recovery Institute International (DRI International)**<br/>This professional membership organization provides education and professional certifications for DRP professionals.
 Its web site is at [https://drii.org](https://drii.org/).
 Its certifications include
   - Associate Business Continuity Professional (ABCP)
   - Certified Business Continuity Vendor (CBCV)
   - Certified Functional Continuity Professional (CFCP)
   - Certified Business Continuity Professional (CBCP)
   - Master Business Continuity Professional (MBCP)
   - Certified Business Continuity Auditor (CBCA)
   - Certified Business Continuity Lead Auditor (CBCLA)
-- **Business Continuity Management Institute (BCM Institute)**
-  - This professional association specializes in education and professional certification.
+- **Business Continuity Management Institute (BCM Institute)**<br/> This professional association specializes in education and professional certification.
 BCM Institute is a co-organizer of the World Continuity Congress, an annual conference that is dedicated to business continuity and disaster recovery planning.
 Its web site is at [https://www.bcm-institute.org](https://www.bcm-institute.org/).
 Certifications offered by BCM Institute include
   - Business Continuity Certified Expert (BCCE)
   - Business Continuity Certified Specialist (BCCS)
   - Business Continuity Certified Planner (BCCP)
   - Business Continuity Certified Auditor (BCCA)
   - Business Continuity Certified Lead Auditor (BCCLA)
   - DR Certified Planner (DRCP)
   - Disaster Recovery Certified Expert (DRCE)
   - Disaster Recovery Certified Specialist (DRCS)
   - Crisis Management Certified Planner (CMCP)
   - Crisis Management Certified Specialist (CMCS)
   - Crisis Management Certified Expert (CMCE)
   - Crisis Communication Certified Planner (CCCP)
   - Crisis Communication Certified Specialist (CCCS)
   - Crisis Communication Certified Expert (CCCE)

 #### Disaster Recovery Planning